AT&T WirelessSM

 2. Pay-per-use prices for roaming

-Even without an international calling package, you can still access data, voice, and text when you’re traveling internationally.
-But keep in mind you’ll be charged at pay-per-use rates.
-These rates vary by destination, whether you’re using talk, text, or data, and whether the destination country is covered (some countries are not).
 Be sure to review the pay-per-use rates ahead of time.
 To turn on data roaming for international use, you’ll need to go to your phone’s settings.
 Activate both voice and data roaming to access cellular coverage.

 If you’re traveling and don’t need to make calls, send texts, or use the internet, remember to turn off data roaming on your phone before you leave your home country.
 This will prevent your phone from automatically connecting to a local network and using data.
-You can still make calls and send texts over Wi-Fi®, but you won’t be able to use mobile data.
+You can still make calls and send texts over cellular or Wi-Fi®, but you won’t be able to use mobile data.
 Just make sure Wi-Fi is turned on in your device settings.

 3. Buy a local SIM card from the country you’re visiting

 A SIM card is a tiny card in your phone that stores information about your mobile identity, such as your phone number and wireless services.
-SIM cards help you securely connect to your wireless carrier to provide a network connection.
-Think of SIM cards as a key that connects your phone with cellular networks.
+SIM cards help you securely connect to your wireless provider to deliver a network connection.
+Think of SIM cards as a key that connects your phone with cellular networks; they can be physical or digital.

-SIM cards can be physical or digital.
-If your phone uses a domestic physical one, you can swap it with an international card from the country you’re visiting.
-Remember that switching to an international SIM will mean you won’t be able to use your cell phone number from the U.S. until you switch back.
+If your phone uses a domestic physical SIM card, you can swap it for an international card from the country you’re visiting.
+Remember that switching to an international SIM means you won’t be able to use your U.S. cell phone number until you switch back.
 And, you’ll have to pay for the international service separately from your U.S. wireless bill.

-If your device supports an eSIM, you may be able to download and activate one for the country you’re visiting.
-This way you don’t need to purchase a physical SIM card.
-When your trip is over and you return to home to the U.S., go back into your phone’s settings and switch your domestic phone line back on.
+When your trip is over, and you return home to the U.S., go back into your phone’s settings and switch your domestic phone line back on.
 This simplicity and peace of mind make eSIM a worthy option.
 Learn more about what an eSIM is and how it works

 In summary, you can pay for an eSIM separate from your domestic unlimited cell phone plan.
 This may be ideal if you’re not planning to use your device much during your travels.
 You may have to limit your usage with the eSIM to minimize any possible overage charges, depending on the type of eSIM plan you bought.
-But, if you don’t want to worry about monitoring your voice, texts, and data usage, and want to use your phone overseas the same way you do back home, then the $12 per day for AT&T International Day Pass is a better option.
+But, if you don’t want to worry about monitoring your voice, texts, and data usage, and want to use your phone and your number overseas the same way you do back home, then the $12 per day for AT&T International Day Pass is a better option.

-What is AT&T International Day Pass and how do I activate it?
+What is AT&T International Day Pass, and how do I activate it?

 *When added to your unlimited plan.
 Coverage and data speed vary by destination and may be changed